FOSSEE/eSim/library/deviceModelLibrary/Diode/RF Diode/README.md

 # Radio Frequency Diode
--- Diode is a pn junction device, which allows the current to flow in one direction.
-In this chapter different types of diodes have been discussed.
+Diode is a pn junction device, which allows the current to flow in one direction.
+RF Diodes are a semiconductor device with two terminals that allows the flow of electricity in one direction and restricts the flow in the other.
+The devices in this family are used in radio frequency matching circuits for electronic tuning.
 ## RF Diode(DRN142S)

 ```